clnvrll/clnvrll/README.md

 - 👋 Hi, I’m @clnvrll.
 - 👀 I’m interested in Technology topics.
 - 🌱 I’m currently learning GitHub, Python and Javascript.
-- 📫 Reach me on Instagram and TikTok: @clnvrll.
+- 📫 Reach me on Instagram: @clnvrll.
 - 😄 Pronouns: she/her.
-- ⚡ Fun fact: I attend LaunchPad Philly.

 <!---
 clnvrll/clnvrll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.